getodk/xforms-spec/_sections/20-instance.md

-### Secondary Instances - Internal
+### Secondary Instances

-Secondary instances are used to pre-load read-only data inside a form.
+Secondary instances are used to access read-only data from a form.
 This data is searchable in XPath.
-At the moment the key use case is in designing so-called _cascading selections_ where the available options of a multiple-choice question can be filtered based on an earlier answer.
+A key use case is in designing _cascading selections_ where the available options of a multiple-choice question can be filtered based on an earlier answer.

 A secondary instance should get a unique `id` attribute on the `<instance>` node.
-This allows apps to query the data (which is outside the root, ie. the primary instance, and would normally not be reachable).
-It uses the `instance('cities')/root/item[country='nl']` syntax to do this.
+This allows apps to query the data which is outside the root (the primary instance) and would normally not be reachable.
+The [instance](#fn:instance) function is used for this purpose.
+For example, `instance('cities')/root/item[country='nl']` filters the items in the ``cities`` instance from the example below.

+#### Secondary Instances - Internal

+The example below defines two secondary instances with ids `cities` and `neighborhoods`.
+Internal secondary instances can define [translated strings](#languages) and references to [media](#media).

 {% highlight xml %}
 <instance>